 We appreciate your patience and diligence in this matter.
 We recognize that different state agencies have specific questions and circumstances that will need to be worked through.
 Please do so with the Assistant Attorney General assigned to your respective agency in coordination with the Governor’s General Counsel.
 We also recognize that these changes affect real people’s lives.
 Let us carefully and considerately ensure that we, and our employees throughout the state, continue to treat all people with respect and understanding as we assist them."
 5

-Many of the approximately 1,300 same-sex couples who were married in Utah before the stay would probably prefer to do without this form of government "assistance" which, in essence, has forcibly divorced them against their will.
+Many of the approximately 1,300 same-sex couples who were married in Utah before the stay would probably prefer to do without this form of government "assistance" which, in essence, has forcibly divorced them -- for the time being -- against their will.
 This decision by the Utah Government restores these couples to their earlier status: being recognized by the government only as "legal strangers" -- as simple roommates without any recognition of their relationship, and without protections for themselves and their children which are only offered in Utah to opposite-sex married couples.

 In response to this letter: